 episodescollection can contain any fields in a document, but the

 durationfield must be an integer and it must be at least two.
 Could our schema validation be more complex?
 Absolutely, but we're all about simplicity in this example.
-If you want to learn more about schema validation, check out
+If you want to learn more about schema validation, check out on the subject.

 Now that we know the schema and what will cause a failure, we can start implementing some transaction code that will commit or roll back changes.